Air Travel and Health: What You Should Know

 Healthy Best Practices

 Among the best things a traveler can do is to take the same precautions they would at home.
 You’ve heard them a lot lately: Wash your hands frequently and properly, avoid touching your face and eyes, and sneeze or cough into the crook of your arm.
-It can’t hurt to bring disinfecting wipes with you, though if you’re not the one who’s infected, science suggests that you skip the surgical mask.
-Those are designed to prevent an already sick individual from spreading germs — it doesn’t work as well the other way around.
+The International Air Transport Association recommends all airline passengers bring a face mask or other face covering, anticipating that most or all airlines will require them in the near future.

 Lastly, of course, airlines are working with the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and federal agencies to ensure they have and use the most current information to make smart, informed decisions around passenger safety.
 All of us at TripActions look forward to helping business travelers get where they need to go — safely and in good health.